Watford: Education

+Media

+Television

+Watford is within the BBC London and ITV London region.
+Television signals are received from the Crystal Palace TV transmitter and the local relay transmitter situated in Hemel Hempstead.

+Radio

+Local radio stations are BBC Three Counties Radio on 92.1 FM, Heart Hertfordshire has its studios in The Metro Centre in the town which broadcast on 96.6 FM and community based stations: Vibe 107.6 on 107.6 FM and Watford Hospital Radio known as The Pulse Hospital Radio broadcasts to patients from the Watford General Hospital.

+Newspapers

+The Watford Observer is the town's local weekly newspaper.

 Sport

-The professional football team Watford F.C. competes in the EFL Championship in the 2022–2023 season.
+The professional football team Watford F.C. competes in the EFL Championship in the 2025–2026 season.
 Watford reached the 1984 and 2019 FA Cup Finals, also finishing as league Division One (now the Premier League) runners-up in 1983.
 They were relegated from Division One in 1988.
 In 1996, Watford was relegated from the new Division One (now the Football League Championship).
 Watford won the then Nationwide Division Two championship in 1998, then the following season (1998–99) reached the Premier League.
 The club was relegated the next season.
 After five years, Watford won the Football League Championship play-off final achieving promotion to the Premier League in 2006, this time beating Leeds United FC by three goals to nil.

 The club was relegated to the Football League Championship after a single season (2006–2007) in the Premier League.
 It was promoted to the Premier League in 2015, after finishing second in the Championship.
 The singer-songwriter, Sir Elton John, is a keen, long-term supporter of Watford FC and a former club chairman.
 He still maintains his links with Watford as Honorary Life President.
 Between 1997 and 2013, the club shared its ground, Vicarage Road, with Saracens Rugby Football Club.